Haval Strengthens Sino-Russian Economic Cooperation with Completion of Tula Factory

 About Haval

-Haval SUV, part of Great Wall Motor Company Limited (OTCPink: GWLLF), is China's No. 1 SUV brand and a fast-growing global SUV manufacturer.
+Haval SUV, part of Great Wall Motor Company Limited, is China's No. 1 SUV brand and a fast-growing global SUV manufacturer.
 Independently operated since 2013, Haval was ranked second in the 'Most Valuable SUV' rankings by Brand Finance Auto & Tyres 2017, and sixteenth in Brand Finance Auto & Tyres' '100 World's Most Valuable Automobile Brands of 2018'.

 For more information, please visit http://www.haval-global.com/